Briggs & Stratton vs Westinghouse

 Why does Briggs & Stratton have so few generator models?

-What are the best models from each brand?
+What is the best generator from each brand?